pyaesoekyaw/Serverless_web_page/README.md

 ![image](https://github.com/pyaesoekyaw/Serverless_web_page/blob/main/images/0021.png)
 ![image](https://github.com/pyaesoekyaw/Serverless_web_page/blob/main/images/0022.png)

 - I am pretty sure you got this.
+Congratulation and now we are on the state of [cleaning up the resource].

 ---